-The B.E.E.S. group believes in the motto "people do science".
+We trust in the motto "people do science".
 This means we put people first and believe that research advances best in an environment of support and encouragement.
 Meet the team below:

 I am an Assistant Professor, cross-appointed between the Department of Statistical Sciences (51%) and School of the Environment (49%) at the University of Toronto.
 I am primarily interested in working in the areas of ecological statistics, time series modeling, Bayesian statistics and, more recently, spatial modeling of environmental data.

 I am currently a faculty affiliate at the Vector Institute and a faculty member of the Centre for Global Change Science at the University of Toronto.
-Additionally, I am serving a 2-year term on the Stan Governing Body.
+Additionally, I am serving a 3-year term on the Stan Governing Body.

 Collaborative projects bring me loads of joy.
 So, while I am formally trained in mathematics and statistics, I’m likely to be working closely with ecologists (esp. those who work with sharks) often and on many projects.